 Oftentimes you can utilize an estimate to serve as the initial “ballpark figure” that your client or potential new customer is looking for.
 This will give everyone involved a rough idea of the total project will cost and a starting point for budgeting.
 Because of the fluidity of an estimate, one of the biggest pros is they can provide room for negotiation with the customer.
-If they see an inflated number for the total estimate that includes room for upgrades, they will have less “” and you will have more wiggle room.
+If they see an inflated number for the total estimate that includes room for upgrades, they will have less “sticker shock” and you will have more wiggle room.

 Overall, estimates are going to be for more of an internal than external purpose.
 The core pieces of an estimate are the calculation of expected initial costs (this would include materials and labor) and cost of your other overhead (which would include an accounting of taxes, subcontractors, insurance, equipment costs, etc.).
 The materials costs are taken from the supplier’s quotes.
 But we’ll get to quotes next.

 Estimates are the most flexible and variable forms of offer because of the high probability of unknowns within every project.
 You can count on 90% of the time, having to adjust costs due to unexpected additional project expenses, like delays from bad weather or necessary repairs not initially visible.
 Even though there’s some gray area, every estimate you put together should still be as accurate and detailed as possible with the all of the information currently available.